Program

 What to expect

 The program for BIBF 2026 will feature keynotes, parallel sessions, and poster sessions, with interactive sessions to generate contributions from youth mental health innovators.
+All activities will be in-person; an online repository of resources and learning materials will be made available after the conference ends.

 Who will attend?